7th FMDSA Annual Meeting in Cleveland Ohio May 17th, 2014

 2013 ANNUAL FMDSA CLEVELAND CLINIC ART TOUR

 The annual FMDSA raffle held immediately after every conference was organized and choreographed this year by Mary Jo & Dan Bajc and their family.
 Mary Jo worked for many months gathering donations from members and soliciting from local corporations.
 The display of raffle items presented that Saturday evening was honestly a sight that we had not expected nor had ever seen before at any raffle.
-There was something special for everyone to choose from; Elaborate gift baskets (Wine, Bath & Body, Zoo, Carwash, Man World), Tools, Grills, I Pad, Garmin, Jewelry, Electronics..........
+There was something special for everyone to choose from: elaborate gift baskets (Wine, Bath & Body, Zoo, Carwash, Man World), Tools, Grills, iPads, Garmin GPS Units, Jewelry, Electronics and much more.

 Mary Jo approached Pam last year requesting the task of organizing the raffle.
 This task was a job that multiple volunteers together performed in previous years and it took days to wrap and display the items.
 Watching Mary Jo, Dan and their family manage the raffle that evening was like watching a beautiful dance.
 Their talent, dedication, love and support for the FMDSA is truly appreciated and made for the most impressive raffle for our 10th year anniversary.
 Thank you Mary Jo & Dan.

-Dr Esther Kim presented on "Fibromuscular Dysplasia 101", to view her power point presentation, please click here Dr Kim did a wonderful job of explaining the basic's of FMD, she included great images in her presentation that are very helpful to give you a better understanding of the disease.
+Dr. Esther Kim presented "Fibromuscular Dysplasia 101."
+To view her PowerPoint presentation, please click here.
+Dr. Kim did a wonderful job of explaining the basics of FMD, and she included great images in her presentation that are very helpful to give you a better understanding of the disease.

-To view Dr Jeffrey Olin's presentations, click here.
-Dr Olin's presentation includes "An Introducion to Clinical Research" and information on the Mount Sinai Heart Center for Fibromuscular Dysplasia Care and Research.
-Also included is Dr Olin's presentation "What We Have Learned About Fibromuscular Dysplasia"
+To view Dr. Jeffrey Olin's presentations, click here.
+Dr. Olin's presentation includes "An Introduction to Clinical Research" and information on the Mount Sinai Heart Center for Fibromuscular Dysplasia Care and Research.
+Also included is Dr. Olin's presentation "What We Have Learned About Fibromuscular Dysplasia."